ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 | javac		       | Compile a java program |
 | color			   | Change the color of your screen |

-The last one isn’t really essential but it’s just fun to use.
+The last one isn’t really essential, but it’s just fun to use.
 For example inputting `color 70` will invert the colors on your command prompt window.
 As an example of navigating through directories, below I’ve used `dir` to see what’s in my directory.
 I saw “Desktop” in that list so I used `cd Desktop` to navigate to my desktop.
 Then I used `cd ..` to go back to my user directory.

 ![](img/1a_dos_ex.png)